|Location: From the main gate to the

 Princetown Parish Church is dedicated to St. Michael and All Angels and was built in 1814 by the prison inmates.
 The French Prisoners-of-War started the project by digging the foundations and erecting the stone walls.
 Later, it was completed by the American prisoners, who built the roof and fitted all the internal woodwork and fixtures.
 The prisoners were paid 6d (2˝ new pence) a day for their labours and the magnificent east window of the church is a memorial to the 1200 French and 200 Americans who died whilst at the prison.

 Unfortunately, at the time of my visit, in February 2001, the church was out of use, as shown by the sign on the churchyard gate, which reads: ‘This Church is no longer open for worship.
 All services are held in Princetown United Church, Tor Royal Lane’.
+My latest visit, in April 2017, has confirmed that the church is now open again for visitors and occasional services.

 An interesting feature inside the churchyard is a large plain grave, which abuts the southern wall of the churchyard, adjacent to the cross.
 This grave is some distance away from all other graves and is edged with a number of small granite stones.
 The grave is that of three soldiers (1 corporal and 2 privates) who, in 1855, died from exposure during a snowstorm out on the moor.
 It appears that they were caught in the storm near Soldier’s Pond, just outside of Princetown, whilst returning to duty at the War Prison.
 A slate plaque, held in a metal frame and fixed to the churchyard wall records the tragic details, as follows: